akto-api-security/tests-library/remediation/SQLI_ERROR_BASED_PARAM_ORACLE.md

 ### Step 4: Use Least Privileged Database Accounts
 Only allow the minimum permissions necessary for the application to function.
 This might prevent more serious damage if an SQL injection attack is successful.

-### Step 5: Regular Code Review and Use of Security Scanners
-Make regular audits of your codebase and use automated security checkers, which can catch SQL injections and other security vulnerabilities.